 The Dhyana Centre is a self-governing branch of the Theosophical Society in England (registered charity number no. 1167737) and operates in accordance with the latter’s general rules and principles.
-As such it is essentially a members-only group: however membership is not necessary for the Joy of Meditation classes or the OM Healing, the only registration required being that needed to book course places; these sessions are public and freely open to all.
+As such it is essentially a members-only group: however membership is not necessary for the introductory classes or the OM Healing, the only registration required being that needed to book course places; these sessions are public and open to all.

 - Both Associate and Member status are at the absolute discretion of the Centre and do not give a guaranteed right of access to any Centre functions.